Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 [Data Virtualization Service (DVS)](../../glossary.md#data-virtualization-service-dvs).
 SBPS projects boot content like `rootfs` and [Cray Programming Environment (CPE)](../../glossary.md#cray-programming-environment-cpe) images.
 SBPS is aimed to offer better reliability, availability, security, ease and speed of deployment and ease of management than CPS/DVS.
 SBPS was introduced in CSM 1.6.
-In CSM 1.7, support is removed for projecting root filesystems and PE images using CPS and DVS.
-And also, in CSM 1.7 support for selective worker node personalization feature is introduced with iSCSI SBPS.
+In CSM 1.7.0 support is removed for projecting root filesystems and PE images using CPS and DVS.
+Also, in CSM 1.7.0, the iSCSI SBPS selective worker node personalization feature is introduced.

 The SBPS solution is spread across different components, including: